hiulingyen/lab-11-canvas/README.md

 # lab-11-canvas
-This is lab 11...we're playing with canvas
+This is lab 11...we're playing with canvas CheckerBoard checkersgame.html